CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. note::

-    Until the previous version of 9.0, STRCMP did not distinguish an upppercase and a lowercase.
+    Until the previous version of 9.0, STRCMP did not distinguish an uppercase and a lowercase.
 From 9.0, it compares the strings case-sensitively.
     To make STRCMP case-insensitive, you should use case-insensitive collation(e.g.: utf8_en_ci).

     .. code-block:: sql